shaqboii/shaqboii/README.md

 # Hello, I'm Shaq! 👋
 I’m Samiul Haq, a junior at the University of Texas at San Antonio majoring in Cybersecurity.
-I’m interested in system security, networking, and digital forensics.
+I’m interested in security engineering, networking, and digital forensics.
 I am always looking and able to contribute to open-source projects, security labs, and practical learning opportunities.

 <h2>Socials 🔗</h2>
 <h3>